 Sample size plan

 We calculated the target article’s η2 effect sizes (Table 2).
 Our calculations indicated that the effect of exposure on explicit shame was η2 = 0.14 and the effect of moral belief on explicit shame was η2 = 0.08.
 To make the effect sizes comparable with sensitivity analyses results (see below), we also computed the effect sizes in terms of Cohen’s f using Webpower (https://webpower.psychstat.org/models/means03/effectsize.php).
-The effect of exposure on shame is f = .39 and the effect of moral belief on guilt is f = .27 (for protocols see Additional analyses and results section in supplementary materials).
-Given the very large effects, it is likely that these are overestimations of the true effect size (Button et al., 2013; Halsey et al., 2015; Lakens, 2022), and – if true - we expected to find weaker effects for the primary analyses (around Cohen’s f = .20).
+The effect of exposure on shame is f = .39 and the effect of moral belief on guilt is f = .27 (for protocols see the “Additional analyses and results” section in supplementary materials).
+Given the very large effects, it is likely that these are overestimations of the true effect size (Button et al., 2013; Halsey et al., 2015), and – if true - we expected to find weaker effects for the primary analyses (around Cohen’s f = .20).

-The “small-telescope” approach for replications (Simonsohn, 2015) proposed aiming for enough power to detect effects much weaker than those reported by the original study (d33%) with a general a rule of thumb that a simplified design replication should employ a sample size 2.5 times of the original.
+The “small-telescope” approach for replications (Simonsohn, 2015) proposed aiming for enough power to detect effects much weaker than those reported by the original study (d33%) with a general rule of thumb that a simplified design replication should employ a sample size 2.5 times of the original.
 We followed this generalized approach, even if meant for other designs, and given N = 168 in Study 1 of Smith et al. (2002) the target sample was 420 (168× 2.5), per each of the 3 between-subject scenarios, overall, 1260.
 Accounting for possible exclusions, and allowing for the potential of additional analyses, we aimed for a larger total sample of 1350 participants (75 per condition).

-A sensitivity analysis with GPower (Faul, Erdfelder, Lang, & Buchner, 2007) indicated that a sample of 1260 would allow the detection of f = 0.12 (groups = 18, df = 4; 3 exposure × 2 moral belief × 3 scenarios, between-subject ANOVA) and d = 0.23/ 0.19 for any contrasts between two conditions in collapsed main effects (independent samples, n = 420/630) (both: 95% power, alpha = 5%, one-tail), effects much weaker than any of the supported effects reported in the target article and considered weak in social psychology literature.
+A sensitivity analysis with GPower (Faul et al., 2007) indicated that a sample of 1260 would allow the detection of f = 0.12 (groups = 18, df = 4; 3 exposure × 2 moral belief × 3 scenarios, between-subject ANOVA) and d = 0.23/ 0.19 for any contrasts between two conditions in collapsed main effects (independent samples, n = 420/630) (both: 95% power, alpha = 5%, one-tail), effects much weaker than any of the supported effects reported in the target article and considered weak in social psychology literature.
 We also ran sensitivity analysis for the two-way interactions (Exposure × Emotion and Moral belief × Emotion) mixed 3 (Exposure: private vs. implicit public vs. explicit public) × 2 (Moral belief: Low vs. High) × 2 (Emotion: shame vs. guilt) ANOVA using Morepower (Campbell & Thompson, 2012).
 Results showed that a sample of 1260 would allow the detection of f = 0.10 with a power of 95% and alpha of 5%.
-The protocols are available in Additional analyses and results section in supplementary materials.
+The protocols are available in the “Additional analyses and results” section in supplementary materials.
 Overall, our target sample size was 8 times that of the original.

 Participants

 We recruited 1309 American participants from Amazon Mechanical Turk via CloudResearch (Litman et al., 2017).
-The final sample consisted of 599 male participants (47.1%) and 673 female participants (52.9%) after exclusion.
+The final sample of those who completed the survey (N = 1272) consisted of 599 male participants (47.1%) and 673 female participants (52.9%) after exclusion.
 The average age of the sample was 44.9 (SD = 13.1), ranging from 20 to 84.

 We limited participation using the following criteria: (1) over 18 years old, (2) born, raised, and residing in the US, and (3) a native English speaker.
 Based on previous experience of running similar replications on MTurk, to ensure high-quality data collection, we employed the following CloudResearch options: Duplicate IP Block.
-Duplicate Geocode Block, Suspicious Geocode Block, Verify Worker Country Location, Enhanced Privacy, CloudResearch Approved Participants, Block Low-Quality Participants, etc. We will also employ the Qualtrics fraud and spam prevention measures: reCAPTCHA, prevent multiple submissions, prevent ballot stuffing, bot detection, security scan monitor, and relevantID.
+Duplicate Geocode Block, Suspicious Geocode Block, Verify Worker Country Location, Enhanced Privacy, CloudResearch Approved Participants, Block Low-Quality Participants, etc. We also employed the Qualtrics fraud and spam prevention measures: reCAPTCHA, prevent multiple submissions, prevent ballot stuffing, bot detection, security scan monitor, and relevantID.